 Which email address(es)?
 Does SuttonNet manage your outgoing emails, or only the incoming ones?

-Secure (encrypted) email is becoming standard.
+Secure (encrypted) email and DMARC are becoming standard.
 Contact SuttonNet for the right security settings for emails sent by our server.
 Reset your incoming email to be encrypted too.

 You'll need to do this for every email account.